 We met on 9/4/13 with the current Technology Planning Committee to begin to develop the process for a new website design.
 During the meeting we discussed some of the opportunities and challenges with our new website content management system, School Wires.
 Then, we asked the committee to complete a website evaluation survey.
 If you would like to partake in this process, any community member or staff member can complete the survey.
 The link is located here: https://docs.google.com/forms/d/1fqOux6zlLwU7EDp8t2QFKsrN4a7yGhg6V45Ygohp4bg/viewform.

-Website Decision Making - Date Change UpdatePosted by Julie Morgenthal at 8/16/2013
+Website Decision Making - Date Change UpdatePosted by Julie Morgenthal on 8/16/2013

 We need your help to make some decisions regarding the District/School Websites.
 As you may know School Center is going away and we have chosen a new provider, School Wires.
 For this transition we get to explore new designs and new ideas for displaying content.
 The website is an important communication tool for the district and we want to start with your group for this decision making process.
 We will be meeting twice for this venture.
 The first meeting is Wednesday Sept.
 4th at 3:45.